 Unbelievable wildlife.
 Most Sub-Antarctic islands are surrounded by the Southern Ocean in the middle of nowhere.
 And the Southern Ocean teems with fish and other marine life, a bounty that attracts penguins and mammals such as seals.
 They visit these sections of the ocean and although they have large feeding grounds – they still need to return to land, making these small islands probably the most concentrated wildlife sites in the world.

-• We know all things polar by heart and will work with you to determine which ship and itinerary is best suited.
-Travellers visit the polar regions for different reasons, including wildlife, photography, snowshoeing, and kayaking, so we'll find the perfect expedition for your interests.
+We know all things polar by heart and will work with you to determine which ship and itinerary is best suited.
+We'll find the perfect expedition for your interests, travel dates, and budget.

-• From your initial enquiry until your trip ends, you'll be assigned a personal Destination Specialist who will offer a full service to your travel needs: we can book flights, insurance, and any additional travel to complete your journey.
+From your initial enquiry until your trip ends, you'll be assigned a personal Destination Specialist who can look after everything you need, including your Antarctic cruise, international flights, and any pre or post travel in South America.

 Subantarctic Islands of New Zealand